deanpfoster/research/.workspace/gemini/log.md

 - Found 8 recent papers citing 'Calibeating' using Semantic Scholar and arXiv APIs.
 - Added them to `papers/Makefile`.
 - Created an `ANNOTATED_BIBLIOGRAPHY.md` with all abstracts (where available) mapped from the new Makefile.

+- Checked 'master' for any new updates.
+Branch is fully up to date.